+The First-Year Seminar (FYS) program is the latest in a series of first-year curricula dating back to a required "History of Civilization" course that was first implemented in 1947.
+In its original form, the History of Civilization regularly brought the entire first-year class together in Thorne Hall to hear lectures delivered by faculty members representing a wide variety of disciplines.
+This curriculum changed multiple times over the decades, reflecting the significant changes the Occidental underwent in the 1970s and 1980s.

-Occidental's First-Year Seminars (formerly the Cultural Studies Program) were introduced in Fall 1994, the latest in a series of first-year programs dating back to a required "History of Civilization" course that was first implemented in 1947.
-In the early years, students could choose from five "colloquia," each with a distinct topic and taught by an interdisciplinary team of faculty.
-These colloquia were packaged with linked seminars, totaling 8 units in the fall semester and an additional 4 units in the spring.
-Maintaining teams of faculty committed to regularly co-teaching colloquia became increasingly difficult, especially as financial woes at the College became more pronounced in the late 1990s.
-In Fall 1998, the curriculum was reorganized, with a larger number of small seminars being offered with a greater range of topics.
+In Fall 1994, the college introduced the Cultural Studies Program.
+In its first incarnation, students could choose from five "colloquia," each with a distinct topic and taught by an interdisciplinary team of faculty.
+These colloquia were linked with small seminars, earning students a total of 8 units in the fall semester and an additional 4 units in the spring.
+Maintaining teams of faculty committed to regularly co-teaching these colloquia and seminars proved to be unsustainable and in Fall 1998 the program transitioned to a format focused on 4-unit seminars focused on a variety of topics.
+In 2021, the Cultural Studies Program moniker was retired, replaced by the First-Year Seminar program.